trusttri/felt.social/README.md

 [felt.social](https://felt.social)
-is a community, service, and business powered by [`felt`](https://github.com/feltcoop/felt), a set of free and open source tools for building customizable communities.
+is a community, service, and business powered by [`felt`](https://github.com/feltcoop/felt), a set of free and open source tools for building customizable self-governing communities.
 `felt` seeks to empower us,
 help us organize,
 and improve our communication —